19hours/sg-statutes/Acts/Architects Act.md

 (8) Any person whose application for a licence or for the approval of the name of a corporation, partnership or limited liability partnership has been refused by the Board may, within 30 days after being notified of such refusal, appeal in the prescribed manner to the Minister whose decision shall be final.

+[28/2005 wef 01/12/2005]

 (9) In subsections (1) and (2), “prescribed number or proportion of directors” means —

 (a) a majority of the directors, where no number or proportion is specified under paragraph (b); or

-(b) where a number or proportion is specified by the Minister for the purposes of subsections (1) 6and (2) by notification in theGazette, such number or proportion of directors as may for the time being be so specified..
+(b) where a number or proportion is specified by the Minister for the purposes of subsections (1) and (2) by notification in theGazette, such number or proportion of directors as may for the time being be so specified.

 [18/2003 wef 01/01/2004]

+[28/2005 wef 01/12/2005]

 ### Conditions of licence to practise